-Section 36.
-First Class Buildings-(a) A building of the first class shall be constructed wholly of non-combustible materials with walls. floors and roof constructed of masonry, concrete or of iron or steel frame work, filled between and around with masonry, concrete, terra cotta or other durable, non-combustible and fire resisting materials. (b) All columns, girders, beams, struts and all structural members shall be protected with fire-proof materials, so put on and held in place as to effectually protect such members from the effect of fire, corrosion or abrasion.
-All exterior columns and all girders or other framing supporting more than one story of masonry, shall be protected by a thickness at any exterior point of at least eight inches of fire-proof material. (c) All structural members of buildings of this class, which may be subjected to unusual responsibility shall be especially protected and fireproofed in such a manner as to effectually protect such members and their loads from risk of accident by fire or otherwise. (d) All columns other than those above mentioned shall be protected by fireproofing not less than three inches in thickness at any point. (e) Floor and roof beams and other framing shall be protected by fireproofing not less than two inches in thickness. (f) In buildings of the first class, wood shall only be used for the wearing surface of floors and the necessary sleepers for their attachment, for windows and door frames, sashes, doors and finish around them, hand rails for stairs and wainscoting, except where especially prohibited by this Code.
-There shall be no wood work of any kind built into masonry walls.
-Rough frames and nailing blocks of wood may be permissible to be built into non-bearing partitions of fireproof materials. (g) There shall be no air spaces between the top of any floor construction and the floor boarding or behind any woodwork, but all such spaces shall be solidly filled with concrete or plaster or other fireproofing materials.
+SECTION 37.
+FIRST CLASS BUILDINGS.-(a) A building of the first class shall be constructed wholly of non-combustible materials with walls floors and roof construction of masonry, concrete or of iron or steel frame work, filled between and around with masonry, concrete, terra cotta or other durable, non-combustible and fire-resisting mate-(b) All columns, girders, beams, struts, and all structural memrials. bers shall be protected with fire-proof materials, so put on and held in place as to effectually protect such members from the effect of fire corrosion or abrasion.
+All exterior columns and all girders or other framing supporting more than one (1) story of masonry, shall be protected by a thickness at any exterior point of at least eight (S) inches of fire-proof material. (c) All structural members of buildings of this class, which may be subjected to unusual responsibility shall be especially protected and fire-proofed in such a manner as to effectually protect such members and their loads from risk of accident by fire or other-(d) All columns other than those above mentioned shall be wise. protected by fire-proofing not less than three (3) inches in thickness at any point. (e) Floor and roof beams and other framing shall be protected by fire-proofing not less than two (2) inches in thickness. (f) In all buildings of the first class wood may be used for the wearing surface of floors and the necessary sleepers for their attachment.
+In all buildings one hundred (100) feet or less in height wood may be used for window and door frames, sash, doors and finish around them, hand rails for stairs and wainscoting, except as provided in Section 257.
+In all buildings over one hundred (100) feet in height all window and door frames, sash, doors and finish around them, hand rails for stairs and wainscoting, and all other finish must be of metal or other incombustible material.
+Rough frames and nailing blocks of wood may be built into non-bearing partitions in buildings one hundred (100) feet or less in height. (g) There shall be no air spaces between the top of any floor construction and the floor boarding or behind any woodwork, but all such spaces shall be solidly filled with concrete or plaster or other fire-proofing materials.